hipe/tmx/lib/skylab/test-support/doc/issues/020-the-IO-spy-composite-types-narrative.md

 into "lines", writes these lines sequentially in the order received to one centralized list / queue / stack.  **NOTE** dangling writes without a trailing newline will not yet be flushed to the queue and hence not reflected in the `lines` list. flushing could be provided if necessary.)

-This is all just the ostensibly necessarily convoluted way that we spoof a stdout and stderr for testing.
+this is all just the ostensibly necessarily convoluted way that we spoof a stdout and stderr for testing.